And the blossom in her cheek has turned to chalk

 With a social-climbing heiress from New York."

 Grey or white hair in humans is usually a sign of advanced age (or of artificial bleaching)—but in fiction, even characters too young to have normal grey hair can sport it as a shorthand for past trauma.
-Often, a character's hair turns grey or white overnight (or even instantly in cartoonish media), as a result of a particular traumatic event that changes their life forever.
+Often, a character's hair turns grey or white overnight (or even instantly in cartoonish media), as a result of a particularly traumatic event that changes their lives forever.
 The fact that already grown hair cannot turn grey without bleaching in Real Life usually gets ignored by the writers.

 Disease Bleach is a specific subtrope where the life-changing event is a life-threatening illness, injury, or another kind of bodily harm.
 Locked into Strangeness can also be a subtrope if the strange lock is grey.
 Compare Young Face, Old Eyes and contrast Prematurely Bald.

 To qualify for this trope, the character has to have some particular trauma in their life.
 Just being explicitly gray-haired without being old (such as Yu Narukami) doesn't count.

 - In Death Note, Soichiro Yagami's hair starts greying at an alarmingly fast rate from the moment he begins to work on the Kira case.
 Especially obvious in the first arc, where about a third of his hair turns grey in a couple of episodes, way too fast for it to be caused by simple aging.
 Until about episode 10, his hair is pitch black.
 Though he didn't start greying until after he had a stress-induced (rather than a Kira-induced) heart attack.
 It could also be that it had already started to gray, but he dyed it.
 The stress of the case kept him from maintaining it.
 Probably combined with the usual form of the trope.

 - 7 Seeds has the upper half of Ango's hair turn white after the shock and guilt he feels over Shigeru dying in the Final Test hits him.